How important is investing for women?

 A discussion on the economic security of women is incomplete without bringing in real-estate.
 Traditionally, ancestral family properties in our country are passed down to sons and not to daughters.

-Investing in real estate a good investment decision that women can take to secure their future.
+Investing in real estate is a good investment decision that women can take to secure their future.
 The ownership of a house not only empowers women financially but also offers them peace of mind and secures the future interests of their children.

 Planning for longer life spans